James Brindley Academy welcomes

 - Jackie Hopkins (Careers Adviser Parkway Centre) email@example.com

-- Rachael Turrell (Careers Adviser Dovedale Centre) email@example.com
+- Rachael Turrell (Careers Adviser Dovedale Centre and Employer Engagement Officer whole school) firstname.lastname@example.org

 - Paula Quiney (Careers Adviser Northfield and Parkway Centres) email@example.com